• Stories and Events

 Sapo Ecolodge has three chalets with their own bathrooms; photo courtesy of Matt Humke

+The ecolodge provides employment opportunities for the local communities and trains community members in hospitality and nature guiding.
 Sapo Ecolodge consists of three charming chalets, each with a double bed and space for an additional twin cot, accommodating a maximum of three guests.
 The chalets are equipped with private bathrooms while campers can enjoy two tent platforms and shared bathrooms.
 Solar panels provide 24-hour electricity, ensuring a comfortable stay.
+Camping on elevated platforms is also available at the ecolodge.

 Guests will enjoy traditional Liberian cuisine, such as rice and fish or chicken with various sauces, served for lunch or dinner.

-As an ecotourism destination, the ecolodge promotes sustainability, evident in their use of solar panels, sourcing of local materials, and community co-management.
 During the booking process, guests can provide dietary restrictions and make any special requests to enhance their experience.
 Keep in mind that this is a remote area, so certain things may be inaccessible

 A meal at Sapo Ecolodge, photo courtesy of Solimar International